IsmailSalehCode/backend-grading/README.md

     .antMatchers("/h2/**").permitAll()
 ```

 The above are not spring security configurations we would want to use in production.
-These are only so that we can enable the H2 console.
+These are only so that we can enable the H2 console and have convenient access to it.
 In production we would never use H2.
 We'd rather use a DBMS so that data gets saved to disk.
 For dev H2 is alright cuz its a lightweight in-memory DB.
 http://localhost:8080/h2